input-output-hk/cardano-sl/docs/us.md

 Though the proposal is already _confirmed_ along with block version but stakeholders haven't updated its software yet, hence, they can't validate block of _confirmed_ block version.

-To avoid an unsafe situation when adversary stakeholder issues invalid block of just _confirmed_ block version, honest stakeholders will validate blocks according to previous **adopted** block version, not _confirmed_.
+To avoid a situation when adversary stakeholder issues invalid block of just _confirmed_ block version, others stakeholders will validate blocks according to previous **adopted** block version, until _confirmed_ becomes **adopted**.

-#### SoftforkRule.
-Adopted block version.
 Informally `BlockVersion` is **adopted** if sum of block issuers' stakes, which issued blocks of this `BlockVersion` at least once, is a majority.

-Formally, let's say a proposal became _confirmed_ in `s` epoch and current epoch is `t`: if portion of block issuers' stakes, which issued blocks of this `BlockVersion` at least once, is greater than `max spMinThd (spInitThd - (t - s) * spThdDecrement)`, then proposal's `BlockVersion` becomes **adopted**.
+Formally, let's say a proposal became _confirmed_ in `s` epoch and current epoch is `t`:
+if portion of block issuers' stakes, which issued blocks of this `BlockVersion` at least once, is greater than `max spMinThd (spInitThd - (t - s) * spThdDecrement)`, then proposal's `BlockVersion` becomes **adopted**.